 Sales Force Automation (SFA) is a suite of tools that provide automated sales process support.
 This means that along with all the other automation features that an ERP has it also has tools made for your Sales Force team.
 These tools allow the salesforce team greater flexibility and power when it comes to there day to day tasks.

-SFA is able to help with:
+SFA can help with:

-- Integrated sales processes.
+- Integrated sales processes

-- Up sale opportunities.
+- Up sale opportunities

-- Quote management.
+- Quote management

-- Sales forecasting.
+- Sales forecasting

-- Order management.
+- Order management

-- Sales commission.
+- Sales commission

 Why Choose an ERP Over Other Software Options?

-When looking for a large-scale software to help you run your business it makes the most sense to use the tools created for today’s problems.
+When looking for a large-scale software to help you run your business, it makes the most sense to use the tools created for today’s problems.

-An older program is unable to deal with newer departments and problems, like Accounting and Human Resources.
-The is also less automation in older MRP systems.
-This might be fine for small businesses, but for larger teams with a heavier workload, the automation that an ERP has is key.
+While an older MRP software system might be appealing because of its more well-known or familiar, a more former program is unable to deal with newer departments and problems, like Accounting and Human Resources.
+There is also less automation in older MRP systems.
+This might be fine for small businesses, but for larger teams with a heavier workload, the automation that an ERP has is critical.